Career Support in the disability industry.

 - Connect with relevant local community services

-- For more information, please visit
+- For more information, please visit the Australian Department of Employment.

 The Youth Employment Program (YEP) provides a range of services to assist and support young Aboriginal and Torres Strait Islander people who are looking for work, completing high school or considering further education.